Musashi1584/RPGO/RPG/ReadMe.txt

 Any combination of abilities and weapons are possible.
 For example you can create a cannon wielding medic, a gunslinging grenadier, sniper with ripjack or whatever you can imagine.

-Most abilities work with each weapon, the secondary weapon abilities work with their associated secondary regardless if it is in the primary, secondary or utility slot (if you are using Utility Slot Sidearms WOTC)
+Most abilities work with each weapon, the secondary weapon abilities work with their associated secondary regardless if it is in the primary or secondary.

 Another big change is the possibility to upgrade the soldiers stats with ability points.
 Therefor i designed a completely new ui screen.